 Rag Doll Making

 The dark-haired doll shown above in three different outfits is about twenty inches tall and was made from a 1973 Simplicity pattern for the Holly Hobbie Stuffed Doll with a custom pattern created for the head.
-The embroidered face and yarn hairstyle were inspired by Jill Hamor's blog, bybido.blogspot.com, and from her book Storybook Toys.
-Almost any fabric doll pattern you consider attractive will work for children, since they will be thrilled to receive whatever craft your sewing machine produces for them.
+The embroidered face and yarn hairstyle were inspired by Jill Hamor's book Storybook Toys.
+Almost any fabric doll pattern you consider attractive will work usually for children, since the average child is easily thrilled to receive whatever craft your sewing machine produces for them.

 Here are several hints for sewing rag dolls: